Patient Policy & Consent

 Important information about payment

-- We are unable to accept appointments without your full valid credit card details being provided at the time of booking the appointment.
+We are unable to schedule appointments without a current referral (for a Physician or Psychiatrist at Total Health Care) together with your full valid credit card details.
 We will provide you with a receipt for the charges by us via email unless you specifically request an alternate method.

-- Please send through a referral from your GP (in particular for all appointments with physicians and psychiatrists) together with any recent pathology results, psychometric testing, school reports, etc. at the time of booking your appointment.
+Please also send through any recent pathology results, psychometric testing, school reports, etc. at the time of booking your appointment.